 Cauda equina syndrome is caused by compression of the cauda equina:

-- Disc herniation – most common at L5/S1 and L4/L5 level
+- Disc herniation (most common cause) – most commonly occuring at L5/S1 and L4/L5 level

 - Trauma – including vertebral fracture and subluxation